-(i) AASB 15 Revenue from Contracts with Customers is effective for financial years commencing on or after 1 January 2018.
+(i) AASB 15 Revenue from Contracts with Customers

-AASB 15 Revenue from Contracts with Customers replaces the existing revenue recognition standards AASB 111 Construction Contracts, AASB 118 Revenue.
 AASB 15 establishes a comprehensive framework for determining whether, how much and when to recognise revenue arising from an entity's contracts with customers.
+It replaces AASB 118 Revenue and AASB 111 Construction Contracts (AASB 111) and related interpretations.
 The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Determining the timing of the transfer of control - at a point in time or over time - requires judgement.